lobsters/lobsters/README.md

           Rails.application.routes.default_url_options[:host] = Rails.application.domain

+* Put your site's custom CSS in `app/assets/stylesheets/local`.

 * Seed the database to create an initial administrator user and at least one tag:

           lobsters$ rake db:seed